Clinical Optometry School Experience

 Starting in the summer (first semester) of the third year and continuing through the remainder of the third year, interns will spend approximately 12 hours per week participating in direct supervised clinical experiences in the examination, diagnosis, treatment and management of patients at the UIW Eye Institute (UIWEI) and the Bowden Eye Care and Health Center.
 The assignments for third year interns will include rotations in the Adult Care and Pediatric Services.
 Additionally, third year students are also assigned to the optical dispensary.

 During the fourth year, interns are assigned to clinical externship training sites for two semesters and the UIWRSO clinical network for one semester.
-The fourth-year rotations within the UIWRSO clinic network include direct supervised patient care in the Cornea and Contact Lens, Ocular Health, Peri-Operative (Parkhurst NuVision), Low Vision and Rehabilitation (San Antonio Lighthouse for the Blind), Vision Therapy, Visual Neurophysiology, and Adult Care Services.
+The fourth-year rotations within the UIWRSO clinic network include direct supervised patient care in the Cornea and Contact Lens, Ocular Health, Peri-Operative (Parkhurst NuVision), Low Vision and Rehabilitation, Vision Therapy, Visual Neurophysiology, and Adult Care Services.